 Some of these wipes may break apart over time.
 However, they typically do not break up enough before reaching the sanitation facility, causing them to become stuck or clumped together with other debris.
 Workers then need to go in and clear the blockage.
 These types of repairs have cost cities like New York City upwards of $18 million a year.
 Is that really where you want your tax dollars to go?

 Older Pipes May Have Roots or Material Build Up in Them

 Tree roots and flushed debris are particularly problematic for older sewage systems.
 These older systems are more fragile because of their age.
 Older plumbing systems and pipes may have cracked.
 Roots can and do grow into them.
 The roots become snags that non-flushable materials can get caught on.
 When this happens it reduces the amount of space other materials have to flow past it.
 This slows the flow and increases the potential for clogs and material build-up.

 Frequent clogs and slow drainage may indicate this narrowing.
 It is likely that each time you unclog it yourself you are pushing a small hole through the sludge.
 Just enough to get things moving again.
 Once that hole fills in again you will have another clog.
 If you find yourself in this predicament it may be time to call in a professional.

-Time to Call a Professional?
-S&D Plumbing Can Help.
+Times to Call a Professional?
+S & D Plumbing Can Help.

 If you are having problems with your plumbing system, it is time to contact a professional.
-For quality services in your Austin, TX home, call S&D Plumbing today at (512) 648-4663.
+For quality services in your Austin, TX home, call S & D Plumbing today.